Sparganothis/Sparganothis.github.io/README.md

 - 1v1 online complete disaster
 - 1v1 + man vs car : if open seccond tab on /mathc/ link, it's allowed to play, should be redirect  to /spectate-match/
 - man vs. car: replay is not working for Bot games.

+## PHONE

+- if phone, redirecct correctly to /you-are-phone.
+Currently, the phone website crashes, whicch also works.

 ## audio